Create Your Own Aerial Lift Safety Checklist

 Remember, even a minor defect can cause significant problems that lead to an accident.
-If an inspection turns up damaged or missing parts, work should not begin until they are repaired or replaced.
+If an scissor lift inspection turns up damaged or missing parts, work should not begin until they are repaired or replaced.

 2. Job Site Factors

-Every job site has safety hazards, which is why every boom lift safety checklist should include a thorough inspection of a work area.
+Every job site has safety hazards, which is why every scissor lift safety checklist should include a thorough inspection of a work area.